Who this guide is for

 "A search for a Response to Family Claim or Counterclaim filed in this matter."

 Requisition (Form F35)

-This Requisition tells the court that you want a divorce and, if you need one, a name change.
-The Requisition also tells the court what documents you're providing to support your application.
+This form tells the court that you want a divorce and, if you need one, a name change.
+It also tells the court what documents you're providing to support your application.
 In the form, under Required, on the first page, type or write this statement:

 Certificate of Pleadings (Form F36)

-The registry staff will sign the Certificate of Pleadings.
-It shows the judge that your documents have been checked and are complete and correct.
+The registry staff sign the Certificate of Pleadings to show the judge that your documents have been checked and are complete and correct.

 Draft Final Order (Form F52)

-Your draft Final Order sets out the court orders.
-You'll fill in all the details, and the judge will sign it.
+Your draft Final Order sets out the court orders you are asking for.
+You fill in all the details, and the judge signs it.
 This will be your divorce order once the judge has signed it.